sdesilva26/Customer-Churn-Prediction/README.md

     churn, appetency, and up-selling so an average of 1 hour per task.
 My model could be retrained in about 30 seconds because of my use of the smaller dataset with far less features.
 However, as detailed in the [report](http://www.vincentlemaire-labs.fr/publis/jmlrwcp_2009_camera_ready.pdf) following the competition, the majority of teams did better on the larger training set.
 So performing at 95 % (0.71/0.7435) and 93% (0.71/0.7651) of the Orange and compeition winner's models by using the smaller dataset seems pretty good.
-It would be a business decision as to whether to increase in AUC from using a model that takes an hour to train is worth ti compared to a model that could be retrained in seconds.
-For Orange I image it does matter since they probably lose a lot of money from customers leaving and they presumely have the resources to retrain models for an hour.
+It would be a business decision as to whether to increase in AUC from using a model that takes an hour to train is worth it compared to a model that could be retrained in seconds.
+For Orange I imagine it does matter since they probably lose a lot of money from customers leaving and they presumely have the resources to retrain models for an hour (not to mention the people to tweak these models).

  3. I did not revisit data cleaning.